cherise-tan/data-structures-algorithms/README.md

       * Add it to result

 ### Chunk
-* Solution 1: Using a FOR-OF loop
+* 1: Using a FOR-OF loop
   * Create empty array to hold chunks called 'chunked'
   * For each element in the 'unchunked' array (FOR-OF loop):
     * Retrieve the last element in 'chunked'
     * If the last element does not exist, or if its length is equal to chunk size -> push a new chunk into 'chunked' with the current element
     * Else add the current element into the chunk
-* Solution 2: Using the slice() function and a WHILE loop
+* 2: Using the slice() function and a WHILE loop
   * The slice function exists for all arrays.
 Can pass in a start index and an end index as arguments
     * e.g. ```letters.slice(0, 3);```
     * Gives a COPY of every element inside of 'letters' from element 0 to element 3 (but NOT including element 3)